sulu/sulu-docs/bundles/media/properties-provider.rst

         tags:
             - { name: 'sulu_media.media_properties_provider' }

-After this the service should be listed here:
+After this, the service should be listed when executing the following command:

 .. code-block:: bash